Using Your Legal Plan

 Although office pools can deliver a boost in team morale to the workplace, companies can have a number of legitimate concerns:

 • Liability.
-In most states, office pools are considered illegal gambling.
+In some states, office pools are considered illegal gambling.
 Therefore, allowing employees to participate could potentially subject the employer to legal action and serious penalties.

 • Productivity.
-Although March Madness or team excitement may boost employee morale, it can lead to a drop in worker productivity.
+Although sports betting or team excitement may boost employee morale, it can lead to a drop in worker productivity.

 • Use of company resources.
 Workplaces generally frown on their employees using company resources for non-work activities.